coffinxp/coffinxp/README.md

 </h2>

 I'm **[Lostsec](https://www.youtube.com/@lostsecc)**, a hacker & Security Researcher.
 I'm on my way to becoming a **Cybersecurity Specialists** or a **Bug hunter**. <br>
 **Technology** has always fascinated me, and I've immersed myself in the captivating world of cyber security.
-Malwares, Viruses, Bug hunting,I hope I will become a Cybersecurity Specialists then I can protect company assests and help people.
+Malwares, Viruses, Bug hunting,I hope I will become a Cybersecurity Specialists then I can protect company assests and help community.

 <details>